Transport in Himachal Pradesh: Geography

-The geography of Himachal presents considerable challenge to the development of transport infrastructure.
+The geography of Himachal presents considerable difficulty to the development of transport infrastructure.
 The border districts, located near the borders of Tibet and Indian union territories of Ladakh and Jammu and Kashmir, such as Kinnaur, Lahaul, Spiti and the Pangi and Bharmour tehsils of Chamba districts are the major underdeveloped and underserved tribal areas of the state.
 Other underdeveloped areas include Shillai in Sirmaur district, and deep cut-off valleys in the Kullu and upper stretches of Kangra districts.
 Spiti is a cold desert and underdeveloped area.
 Due to poor accessibility, life in these areas had grown in isolation.

 Roads

 Himachal Road Transport Corporation bus outside of Manali.

 The government-owned Himachal Road Transport Corporation runs a good all-weather network of buses inter & intra state including the remotest of the corners of the state.
-Himachal Pradesh being a major tourist destination, there is no dearth of private buses and taxis.
+Himachal Pradesh being a major tourist destination, there is no shortage of private buses and taxis.

 Most tourist spots in Himachal Pradesh such as Shimla, Manali, Dharamsala etc. are well connected by roads.
 Some of the roads in Himachal are seasonal and get closed during winters and monsoons due to heavy snowfall, landslides and washouts.